Honda e Knowledge Base

 If it’s cold outside, precondition the car while plugged in.
 This preheats the battery, giving higher efficiency.
 It’s unclear whether this only happens at the “warmer” setting.
 (Source.)

 Using the AC for heating or cooling uses a lot of energy.
-If you want to maximise range at the expense of comfort, turn it off, or use the heated seats and steering wheel.
-They require much less energy.
+If you want to maximise range at the expense of comfort, turn it off.
+Consider using the heated seats and steering wheel – they require much less energy.
 (Source.)

 The 16” wheels give slightly better range than 17”.